Ankush321-collab/College_Event_pass/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Ankush Kumar Adhikari .